elxecutor/200-days-of-coding/day104/README.md

 | Switch       | Connects multiple devices locally    |
 | Network Card | Enables device to connect to network |
 | Ethernet Cable| Physical connection for data transfer|

+## DSA Problem: Number of Connected Components in a Network

+**Problem:**
+Given n computers and a list of connections, return the number of connected components in the network.

+**Solution:** See `dsa/network_connected_components.py` for the Python implementation.